 Our East Hanningfield Curriculum is delivered through engaging and exciting topics which are designed to cover the breadth and depth of the skills and knowledge from the National Curriculum.

-Using Cornerstones' Curriculum Maestro, we have designed our new curriculum with fresh and exciting topics which cover knowledge and skills to specifically meet the needs of our East Hanningfield children.
+We have planned exciting topics which cover knowledge and skills to specifically meet the needs of our East Hanningfield children.

 Scroll down to see the range of school and class topics as well as our overviews of our intent, implementation and impact statements for individual subject and curriculum areas.

 At East Hanningfield CE Primary our intention is to enable every pupil to become a successful learner, a confident individual and a responsible member of the community.
 We aim to achieve this by providing a stimulating education which nurtures, supports and enables all children to shine.
 All our children are valued for who they are.

 We strive to foster a lifelong love of learning, raise children's aspirations for themselves and others and encourage in them a sense of pride in all of their achievements.
 Our school mission is: